 Equipping yourself with layers is necessary to stay upright and attentive while riding in the cold.
 Make sure you have heavy-duty gear such as pants, boots, a jacket and gloves.
 You should also look into a balaclava or neck guard.
 As always, you should have a DOT-approved helmet.
 Not only will all this gear prevent severe injuries or road rash if you crash, but they will keep you warm and more comfortable.

-If you are involved in a collision while riding, call Klampe Law Firm and speak directly with an attorney at 507-216-8722.
+If you are involved in a collision while riding, call Klampe Law Firm LLC and speak directly with an attorney at 507-405-2188.